jrsoftware/issrc/README.md

-  We compile all of Inno Setup's projects under Delphi 2.01, with the exception of Compil32 which is compiled under Delphi 3.02 (for the better Far East character set support), and Inno Setup Preprocessor's projects which are compiled under Delphi 7.
+  We compile all of Inno Setup's projects under Delphi 2.01, with the exception of Compil32 which is compiled under Delphi 3.02 (for the better Far East character set support), and Inno Setup Preprocessor's ISPP which is compiled under Delphi 7.

   Delphi 2.01 is used for the main projects because its VCL has a significantly smaller code size footprint than the later versions.